 Basic and diluted net loss per share has been computed using the weighted-average number of shares of common stock outstanding during the period.
 The weighted average number of shares used to compute diluted loss per share excludes any assumed exercise of stock options, and the assumed issuance of common stock under restricted stock units, or RSUs, as the effect would be antidilutive.
-Common stock equivalents of 0.3 million for the three months ended March 31, 2006 and 2005, were excluded from the calculation because of their antidilutive effect.
+Common stock equivalents of 0.4 million and 0.3 million for the three months ended March 31, 2007 and 2006, respectively, were excluded from the calculation because of their antidilutive effect.